nektar21/protodune-raw-data-mgt/README.md

 "flow" and "state", is an initial note evaluating basic design requirements.

 * The file spbf.tex is work in progress and will describe the Single-Phase protoDUNE Disk Buffer Farm
+* The file uoobf.tex is a document which explores a few different options for passing the data from the DAQ pipeline to storage and looks at issues such as event interlacing etc